Primary Sources

 Most primary sources on the American War for Independence have been thoroughly researched and it is rare to discover completely new documents.
 This is exactly what the authors of The Tory and the Patriot have accomplished.
 The authors uncovered legal documents in musty New York Archives that had not been read in over 200 years.
 These scrolled documents pertain to pre-war activities of the celebrated Ethan Allen, the famed conqueror of Ft.
 Ticonderoga in 1775.
 The new discovery radically changes the generally accepted view of Ethan Allen from a heroic defender of small farmers’ interests to merely an incompetent land speculator.
 Further, the three Vermont historians’ research highlights the efforts of a large landowner, Philip Skene, British General Jeffrey Amherst and Allen to carve a portion of northern New York and modern-day Vermont into a fourteenth colony during the years leading up to the revolution.
 The trio of authors’ new book sheds a completely different light on the character and contributions of Ethan Allen, Vermont’s fabled Green Mountain Boy.

 The appendix of this book contains valuable primary source information on Ethan Allen and Philip Skene.
-In addtion, the authors describe a complete historiography for Ethan Allen and the founding of Vermont.
+In addition, the authors describe a complete historiography for Ethan Allen and the founding of Vermont.
 This book should be the starting place for any research on Ethan Allen.

 Hall, Henry.
 Ethan Allen – The Robin Hood of Vermont.
-New YOrk: D. Appleton and Company, 1892
+New YOrk: D. Appleton and Company, 1892.

 Holbrook, Stewart H. Ethan Allen.
 New York: The MacMillian Company, 1940.